minhduc19990221/spring-boot/README.md

 ***********************

-MySQL version 5.6 or better.
+PostgreSQL 4.2 or better.
 If you have Docker installed, it might be useful to run the database as a container.

 About 15 minutes